jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

         <%-####################### -%>
 ```
 * Enter the command "test1".
 Now all of the tests pass.
 * Enter the command "sh git_check.sh".
-All tests should pass, but there will be RoboCop offenses.
+All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .